 Filucy Bay is an off-the-beaten-path tidal estuary near the southern tip of the Key Peninsula not far from the small community of Longbranch.
 This special place is home to an amazing variety of wildlife.
 Mother bears with cubs trailing are regulars in the preserve, foraging on berries and salmon.
 When the tide is in, osprey hunt for fish from the air and great blue heron stalk small prey at water’s edge.
 Owls, woodpeckers, and songbirds thrive in the preserve’s mature forest of fir, cedar, maple, and alder.
 This bay was also once a favorite fishing spot for First Nations Peoples, and is now an area of interest to archeologists.

-The Filucy Bay Preserve protects nearly 2,000 feet of shoreline along this quiet Pierce County cove.
+The Filucy Bay Preserve protects over a mile of shoreline along this quiet Pierce County cove.
 Kayakers love exploring the north cove of this quiet bay with its long stretches of forested shorelines and abundant birdlife including eagles, kingfishers, and great blue herons.
 The tides can be extreme here, however, so kayakers should take care not to get stranded on the mudflats at low tide.

 Great Peninsula Conservancy has designated a water-landing site on the western shore of the Filucy Bay Preserve.
 Accessible only by hand-powered watercraft, this public access site features interpretive signage, a picnic table, and a bench.
 To get there, follow the shoreline past the existing boat ramp, to a grassy opening on the shore.
 Make sure you come at high tide and bring a lunch to enjoy!